SchoolOfCode/week-3-dad-jokes-fetch-workshop-bcateamroom15/Plan.md

 Replace the jokes with a new Async function

-We have accessed a random joke in the console the propert joke has the text we want
+We have accessed a random joke in the console the property joke has the text we want